 (1) Section 4.87(1) does not apply to car stickers, clothing, lapel badges, pens, pencils, balloons or similar promotional material.

-(2) Section 4.87(1) does not apply to a profile of a candidate required by section 4.49(b) when it is being —
+(2) Section 4.87(1) does not apply to a profile of a candidate required by section 4.49(b), or a written statement that a candidate may provide under regulation 29A(1)(b), when the profile or statement is —

-(a) supplied to the RO under section 4.49(b); or
+(a) being provided with the nomination paper for the candidate; or

+(b) being published by the RO or the local government on the local government’s official website; or

-(b) reproduced, supplied, distributed or displayed by the RO for the purposes of the election.
+(c) being printed (as defined in section 4.87(3)), supplied, distributed or displayed by the RO or the local government for a purpose related to the election.

+[Regulation 78 amended: SL 2023/158 r.
+28.]

 79. Display of candidates’ profiles

 (1) In the case of a voting in person election, the RO is to arrange for the prominent display at each polling place of copies of the profiles of candidates required by section 4.49(b) reproduced in such form as the RO determines.